nagisoft/budgetio/README.md

 ## Budgetio

-Budgetio is a very simple Budget Calculator built using React.
+Budgetio is a very simple Budget Calculator built using React and localStorage.

 - [Demo Website Budgetio](https://budgetio.netlify.app/)